MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_11_resolve_github_issues.md

 1. Add the **ProductService.cs** file to the chat context.

-    The SQL injection issue is associated with the SearchProducts method in the ProductService.cs file.
+    The SQL injection issue is primarily located in the SearchProducts method of the ProductService.cs file.

 1. Ask GitHub Copilot to address the SQL injection vulnerability.